Matthew E. Karlovsky, M.D., F.A.C.S. presents, "A MALPRACTICE PRIMER".

 Part 2: "Survival Guide to Litigation Stress: How to Overcome a Lawsuit"

 Being accused of malpractice creates a sense of isolation, confusion and chaos despite our best efforts to treat patients.
 The stigma of being a defendant in a lawsuit opens the urologist to unforeseen stresses, personally, in the office, and at home.
 Physician reaction to litigation may engender anger, depression and anxiety that may even outlast the conclusion of the lawsuit.
 As litigation is purposefully prolonged and adversarial, the changes to the physician’s life may be significant.
 The stresses of litigation are seldom if ever addressed in medical schools or residencies likely due to lack of time commitment or desire to include this subject matter as part of education, or due to physicians' tendencies to avoid discussing lawsuits or interaction with attorneys.

-The ACOS will petition the AOA to approve this course for 2 Category 1-A CME credit hours.
-Registration will open soon; any question can be directed to email@example.com.
+The ACOS will petition the AOA to approve this course for 2 Category 1-A CME credit hours, one credit hour per webinar.
+Registration is now open, the fee for this course is $25.00 for ACOS and SOSA members and $50.00 for non-members of the ACOS.
+Any question can be directed to firstname.lastname@example.org.